 MSCI ESG Rating

 In 2022, Oriola renewed its leader rating of AAA (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
 MSCI ESG Ratings measure companies according to exposure to industry-specific environmental, social and governance (ESG) risks and the ability to manage those risks relative to peers.

 Oriola is included in the OMX Sustainability Finland Index of Nasdaq Helsinki.
 The sustainability indexes comprise the leading companies in terms of sustainability and are selected based on how well they meet the criteria for ESG issues.

 Climate Disclosure Project (CDP)

-In 2020, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (on a scale of A-D).
+In 2022, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (B in 2021, on a scale of A-D).
+Oriola's scoring exceeded average scoring in the company's benchmark group.
 Oriola has been reporting Climate Disclosure Project’s (CDP) climate change programme annually since 2017.
 CDP is a non-profit organisation that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.

 ESG risk management

-Oriola responds to these challenges and sees business opportunities in the systematic development of environmental work.
+Oriola responds to these challenges and sees business opportunities in systematic development of environmental work in collaboration with customers, partners and decision makers.
 Oriola follows the development of environmental legislation.
-Commitment to reducing CO2 emissions is a selection criterion for Oriola’s transport partners.
-Oriola evaluates product sustainability in its product range decisions and develops its own products to meet the increasing demands of consumers.
-In addition, Oriola develops consumer-oriented health services in its pharmacies in Sweden.
+Commitment to reduce CO2 emissions is one of the selection criteria for Oriola’s transport partners.
+Oriola evaluates product sustainability in its assortment decisions to meet the increasing demands of consumers.